 Finding: The applicant's statements sufficiently address this factor.
 The applicant's narrative describes how the future development of the site with mixed residential density accompanied by small scale commercial consistent with the Concept Plan will enhance this new area of the city, although no development is being proposed concurrent with this annexation application.
+The City f.
+Statement of potential physical, aesthetic, and related social effects of the proposed, or potential development on the community as a whole and on the small subcommunity or neighborhood of which it will become a part; and proposed actions to mitigate such negative effects, if any;

-The City Commission believes that development of this area consistent with the BRCP plan policies will enhance the physical and social environment of the site.
+Commission believes that development of this area consistent with the BRCP plan policies will enhance the physical and social environment of the site.
 Annexation of this area is one step in bring the Beavercreek Road Concept Plan to fruition.
 The application of urban zoning will further guide future development of the property.